John Lewis Fast Facts

 March 7, 1965 - Helps organize a voting rights march from Selma to Montgomery, Alabama, and is among 600 demonstrators attacked by police.
 This day becomes known as Bloody Sunday.

 March 21-25, 1965 - Joins over 3,000 demonstrators marching from Selma to Montgomery, this time under the protection of federal troops.
-The size of the group reaches 25,000 by the time they reach Montgomery.
+The size of the group reaches 25,000 by the time they reach Montgomery, Alabama.

 1966 - Co-founds the Southern Coordinating Committee to End the War in Vietnam.